mrsteakhouse/kicktipp-betbot/README.md

 If you don't want the betbot to carry out any operations on your games you can add the ```--dry-run``` parameter.
 This prevents the betbot from submitting any bets to your prediction games.

 ### Match Predictor Functions
-By default the betbot app uses the first (in alphabetically order) detected prediction algorithm in the prediction subfolder.
+By default, the betbot app uses the first (in alphabetically order) detected prediction algorithm in the prediction subfolder.
 You can also specify a predictor method by using the ```--predictor <predictorname>``` parameter.

 ```console
 $ kicktippbb.py --use-login-token c3HfazFh6sd --predictor CalculationPredictor mycommunityname